 - Handpan Instruments;

 - Swap and Sale (Alessio of HCT);

-- as well as the forum on handpan.org (see below).
+- as well as the forum The Handpan Village

 Read reviews from experienced players.
 What can you find out about the seller or maker?
 Have they written a detailed post about the pan for sale?
 Do they have a website?
 Do they have a YouTube channel with tens of videos of them playing?
 Do they have reviews from credible sources?
 Does the existing feedback seem genuine?
 How many of their Facebook friends are handpan players / people you may already be connected with?

-3. Have a thorough read of the Buyer Beware thread on the forum of handpan.org
+3. Have a thorough read of the Buyer Beware thread on The Handpan Village

-If you’re not already a member of this free and well-moderated site, get signed up now – it is an invaluable resource full of wonderful community members, experienced players and reputable makers who are all looking out for each other.
-And we love to guide and protect the newbies 😉
+If you’re not already a member of this free and well-moderated site, get signed up now – it is an invaluable resource full of wonderful community members, experienced players who are all looking out for each other.
+And we love to guide and protect the newbies. 😉